Thank you for subscribing!

 Yes, these projects are high-risk.
 You never know.
 The platform may go out of business.
 The end-consumer may have troubles.
 Disasters may strike.
 Anything.
 That's why it's so important to spread the risk over the whole portfolio to balance it out.
 I like this clean asset class and it will continue to be the fastest-growing class in my portfolio.

 I wrote about my purpose and goals earlier.
 One important part is achieving financial freedom via a frugal lifestyle, my fitness business 4legsfitness.com (and its automation) and investments in different asset classes that generate income and allow me to live my lifestyle.
 So, I am depending on my portfolio and hence it is important to spread the risk.
 I achieve this by diversification into as many different asset classes as possible.
-This includes classics like markets and stocks, pension funds, real estate, gold but also more exciting and volatile classes like crypto (eg NFTs), angel investments (Seedrs is an easy-to-use platform) or tiny houses.
+This includes classics like markets and stocks, pension funds, real estate, gold but also more exciting and volatile classes like crypto (eg NFTs), angel investments (Seedrs is an easy-to-use platform), organic farming, tiny houses, or camper vans.
 I also mix different risk profiles, short- and long-term investments so that I can achieve an average annual rate of returns that is fairly stable and most importantly enough to deliver a sufficient income.

 I love to learn about and investigate new investment options.
 The asset class of "clean energy" in my portfolio is the one I am most proud of and interestingly also one of the most profitable on average.